Agricultural fencing: Electric fence

-Electric fencing became widely available in the 1950s and has been widely used both for temporary fences and as a means to improve the security of fences made of other materials.
-It is most commonly made using lightweight steel wire (usually 14-17 gauge) attached to posts with insulators made of porcelain or plastic.
+Electric fencing became widely available in the 1950s and has been used both for temporary fences and to improve the security of fences made of other materials.
+It is most commonly made using lightweight steel wire (usually 14–17 gauge) attached to posts with insulators made of porcelain or plastic.
 Synthetic web or rope with thin steel wires interwoven to carry the electrical charge has become popular in recent years, particularly where additional visibility is desired.

 A fence charger places an electrical pulse from ground to the wire about once per second.
-The pulse is narrow and usually around 5-20 kV.
-Animals receive an uncomfortable but harmless shock when contacting the wire, and learn to stay away from it.
+The pulse is narrow and usually around 5–20 kV.
+Animals receive an uncomfortable but harmless shock when they contact the wire and learn to stay away from it.